emendo-digital/pwa-native-comparison/README.md

 # PWA vs Native Capabilities
+- **✅**: This indicates that the feature is fully supported by the platform.
+For PWAs, this means that the technology or capability can be utilized effectively across supported browsers.
+For Native Apps, it means the feature can be utilized across various devices and operating systems without significant limitations.

+- **🚫**: This indicates that the feature is not supported by the platform.
+For PWAs, a "No" might mean that current web technologies do not allow for this capability, or it is restricted due to security, privacy, or technical reasons.
+For Native Apps, it typically means that the feature cannot be implemented due to OS-level restrictions or lack of API support.

+- **🤔**: This signifies conditional or partial support for the feature.
+For PWAs, this could mean that the feature is supported only in certain browsers, under specific conditions, or might require user permissions.
+It may also indicate that the feature is experimental or under development.
+For Native Apps, "Maybe" could mean that the feature is available on some but not all operating systems, or its implementation can vary significantly between devices.

 | Feature | Description | PWA | Native App |
 |---------|-------------|-----|------------|
 | Desktop Installation | You can install a PWA on macOS, Windows, and Chrome OS.
 You'll need to create one separate app for each operating system. | ✅ | ✅ |